Recover Files with Quick Format Partition Recovery provided by iCare Data Recovery to restore files from quick formatted partition.

 Don't worry, all your files are still recovable.
 Just download the program for free and it will scan and search you lost files for free!

-You can download iCare Data Recovery Standard to search and find out your files from formatted partition.
+You can download iCare Data Recovery to search and find out your files from formatted partition.

 Download and install notice: please download and install the exe file on a partition where there is no data loss, ie if you formatted E drive and then it is a must to download and install the software onto a non-E partition, like D drive etc. You could suffer permanent data loss by overwriting the formatted drive, so never touch the formatted drive with new data.
 (It is safe to search files, since it won’t write a byte when searching formatted files.)

-Step Two: Start iCare Data Recovery Standard from the desktop icon once you have finished the installation or you might also be able to start it from “Start-->Programs-->iCare Data Recovery Standard”
+Step Two: Start iCare Data Recovery from the desktop icon once you have finished the installation or you might also be able to start it from “Start-->Programs-->iCare Data Recovery”

 Step Three: Select “Format Recovery” which is on the right corner to recover lost files from formatted drive.